Ed Brodow Interviews Gary Ford, President

 in our industry.

-Ed Brodow: What do you remember most about the seminar?
+Ed Brodow: What do you remember most about the presentation?

 Gary Ford: What stands out most is a story you told about negotiating